What the Media Don't Know About the AR 15

 As of November 2016, 19 states and the District of Columbia have their own gun show background check requirements.
 Nine states (California, Colorado, Connecticut, Delaware, New York, Nevada, Oregon, Rhode Island, and Washington) require background checks at the point of sale for all transfers, including purchases from unlicensed sellers.

 In Maryland and Pennsylvania, background checks are required for handguns only.
 Gun show gun buyers in Hawaii, Illinois, Massachusetts, and New Jersey are required to obtain a state issued permit.
 Iowa, Michigan, Nebraska, and North Carolina require state-issued permits for handguns only.
 In 32 states, there are currently no laws — federal or state — regulating firearms sales between private individuals at gun shows.

 However, even in states where background checks of private sales are not required by law, organizations hosting the gun show may require them as a matter of policy.
 In addition, private sellers are free to have a third-party federally-licensed gun dealer run background checks even though they may not be required by law.

 It is not like gun control advocates in Congress have not tried to close the gun show loophole.
 Federal “Gun show loophole” bills were introduced in seven consecutive Congresses from 2001 to 2013 — two in 2001, two in 2004, one in 2005, one in 2007, two in 2009, two in 2011, and one in 2013.
 None of them passed.

 In March 2017, Rep. Carolyn Maloney (D-New York) introduced the Gun Show Loophole Closing Act of 2017 (H.R.
-1612) requiring criminal background checks on all firearms transactions occurring at gun shows.
+1612) requiring criminal background checks like the standard crb on all firearms transactions occurring at gun shows.